One of the duties of the Visual/Welding Inspector is

 Copper Cu - Used for weathering steels (Corten)

-Sulphur S - Residual element (can cause hot shortness)
+Sulphur S - Residual element (can cause hot

 Phosphorus P - Residual element